Charles J. Colgan

 Charles Joseph Colgan (September 25, 1926 – January 3, 2017) was an American politician and businessman.
 He served for forty years in the Senate of Virginia for the 29th district, with a brief period as the President pro tempore.

 Background

 Orphaned at the age of 5, Colgan was raised by his grandparents on a farm in Garrett County, Maryland.

-Upon his graduation from high school Colgan enlisted in the U.S. Army Air Corps and was called to active duty in February 1945.
+Upon his graduation from high school Colgan enlisted in the United States Army Air Forces and was called to active duty in February 1945.
 After graduation from basic training Colgan was stationed in Italy as part of a maintenance flight crew on a C-47.
 After completing his military service Colgan returned to Maryland where he met and married his wife Agnes.
 In 1948, Colgan and his wife moved to Washington, D.C.
 He trained as an airplane mechanic working for Capital Airlines and then obtained his commercial pilots license.